 As you can gather I like to be at the top of my game.
 But does it matter if I’m not on top of everything all the time?
 I can always ask for an extension on my assignment the resources are there and even though I don’t like using them it doesn’t matter because I’m entitled to them.
 So yet again why stress?

 Overall, I feel like I have really got into university life and haven’t had much trouble when doing my assignments due to my fatigue levels.
-But going on my week placement has been very tiring and working long hours every day has caught up with me but again for me this is all about knowing my own body again and compensating for this.
-My hours on placement have been long but once I get into the routine I’ll not be as fatigue some nights I might be too tired to do my assignments, but this is fine as long as I’m not getting behind.
+But placement has been very tiring and working long hours every day has caught up with me.
+It is all about knowing my own body again and compensating for this.
+My hours on placement have been long but once I get into the routine I’ll not be as fatigue some nights I might be too tired to do my assignments, some nights I will and I accept this.

 It is okay to say no!

 Thank you for reading,